leifgehrmann/pangocffi/docs/cffi-api.rst

-In order to use other C libraries that use integrate with pango, or if pangocffi’s API is not sufficient you can access cairo’s lower level C pointers and API through CFFI_.
+In order to use other C libraries that use integrate with pango, or if pangocffi’s API is not sufficient you can access pango’s lower level C pointers and API through CFFI_.

 .. _CFFI: https://cffi.readthedocs.org/